MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

 > **Review**: In this exercise, you created a function that returns the content of a JSON file in Storage.

-### Exercise 6: Deploy local function project to an Azure Function app
+### Exercise 6: Deploy a local function project to an Azure Functions app

 #### Task 1: Deploy using the Azure Functions Core Tools